nmarley/NvChad/README.md

 # nmarley NvChad

-My fork of NvChad, b/c I don't want shit breaking b/c it's gitignored (lost my configs once, mid 2023).
+My fork of NvChad, b/c I don't want things breaking b/c it's gitignored (lost my configs once, mid 2023).

 I also think NvChad kinda sucks (too many changes from defaults) but don't have time to research alternatives so will keep my own changes (back) here and try to get back to a less customized, more default, bare state as I have time.

 ## Updates